-To address this question, it is reasonable to consider a bounded weakly pseudoconvex domain in $\mathbb{C}^n$ because as the pseudoconvexity of a bounded domain is a necessary and sufficient condition for admitting a complete K\"ahler-Einstein metric of negative scalar curvature on bounded domains in $\mathbb{C}^n$ by Mok-Yau \cite{NMY83}.
+To address this question, it is reasonable to consider a bounded weakly pseudoconvex domain in $\mathbb{C}^n$ because pseudoconvexity is a necessary and sufficient condition for existence of complete K\"ahler-Einstein metric of negative scalar curvature on bounded domains in $\mathbb{C}^n$ by Mok-Yau \cite{NMY83}.
 In this paper, we show the following:

-\begin{theo} Let $\Omega$ be a bounded weakly pseudoconvex domain in $\mathbb{C}^n$ with a K\"ahler metric $\omega$ whose holomorphic sectional curvature is negatively pinched near the topological boundary of $\Omega$ (with respect to relative topology of $\mathbb{C}^n$) and $\omega$ admits the quasi-bounded geometry.
+\begin{theo} Let $\Omega$ be a bounded weakly pseudoconvex domain in $\mathbb{C}^n$ with a K\"ahler metric $\omega$ whose holomorphic sectional curvature is negatively pinched near the topological boundary of $\Omega$ (with respect to relative topology of $\mathbb{C}^n$) and $\omega$ admits quasi-bounded geometry.
 Then $\omega$ is uniformly equivalent to the Kobayashi--Royden metric and the following dichotomy holds:

-1. $\omega$ is complete, and $\omega$ is uniformly equivalent to the complete K\"ahler--Einstein metric with negative scalar curvature.
+1. $\omega$ is complete, and $\omega$ is uniformly equivalent to the complete K\"ahler--Einstein metric with negative scalar curvature, or

 2. $\omega$ is incomplete, and there is no complete K\"ahler metric with negatively pinched holomorphic sectional curvature.
 Moreover, $\Omega$ is Carath\'eodory incomplete. \end{theo}